umgbhalla/starred/README.md

 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Operating LLMs in production
 - [AlaaSaadAbdo/zmk-config](https://github.com/AlaaSaadAbdo/zmk-config) - ZMK config for 30/32/34 key keyboards
-- [vinta/awesome-python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources
+- [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.
 - [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
 Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.
 - [openai/gpt-discord-bot](https://github.com/openai/gpt-discord-bot) - Example Discord bot written in Python that uses the completions API to have conversations with the `text-davinci-003` model, and the moderations API to filter the messages.
 - [deep-diver/LLM-As-Chatbot](https://github.com/deep-diver/LLM-As-Chatbot) - LLM as a Chatbot Service